Atolla jellyfish

 Atolla wyvillei, also known as the Atolla jellyfish, Coronate medusa, and deep-sea jellyfish, is a species of deep-sea crown jellyfish (Scyphozoa: Coronatae).
 It lives in oceans around the world.
 Like many species of mid-water animals, it is deep red in color.
 This species was named in honor of Sir Charles Wyville Thomson, chief scientist on the Challenger expedition.

 It typically has 20 marginal tentacles and one hypertrophied tentacle which is larger than the rest.
 This long trailing tentacle is thought to facilitate prey capture.

 This species is bioluminescent.
 When attacked, it will launch a series of flashes, whose function is to draw predators who will be more interested in the attacker than itself.
 This has earned the animal the nickname "alarm jellyfish".

 Marine biologist Edith Widder created a device based on the Atolla jellyfish's distress flashes called the E-jelly, which has been used successfully and efficiently to lure in mysterious and rarely seen deep-sea animals for filming and documentation.
 The device's mimicry of the live animal was such that it successfully lured in a giant squid in an expedition financed by Discovery Channel and NHK to find the creature.

 Description

 The body of Atolla wyvillei has a bell shape, of around 20–174 mm in diameter, and is rimmed by several moderately long tentacles, including a single, long, hypertrophied tentacle, which has several purposes, including aid in predation as well as aid in reproduction.
 These jellyfish do not have a digestive system, a respiratory system, a circulatory system, or a central nervous system.

 Distribution and habitat

 Atolla wyvillei is found around the globe in the deep ocean.
-There has been evidence of them at a depth from 1000 to 4000 m, an area commonly called the "Midnight Zone" (Unknown, 2013).
+There has been evidence of them at a depth from 1000 to 4000 m, an area commonly called the "Midnight Zone".